Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 So, Keeda spun around and waggled his rear right in Gour’s face, an’ then ran away as fast as he could!
 Now Keeda weren’t no match ‘fer Gour on most sporty things.
 Gour was bigger, stronger, tougher, an’ *meaner.* But on runnin’, well...
 Keeda might just have been the tiniest, littlest bit faster.
 So they ran, and *ran,* and **ran,** and they ***ran*** until they found the end of the world an’ couldn’t run no more.

 "So, cornered, quick-thinkin’ Keeda hands Gour his tail back an’ says *‘You see, brother?
 This was an adventure too!’* An’ Gour, all pleased with himself ‘cuz there weren’t much he liked more than hard work an’ an adventure, decided Keeda was right.
-But…
+But...

 "Well, he couldn’t just let Keeda git away with it, *yijao?* So he chittered and said *‘You’re right, Brother!
 And a grand adventure it’s been!
 But I think it’s my turn to steal somethin’ of yours!’* ...And with that, he stole Keeda’s paws, and ran away, with a parting yell of *‘You can have ‘em back when you get home!’"*

 He chittered softly to himself. "...But I can smell some’a you young’uns are ready ‘ta get up an’ run around a bit ‘yerselves, an’ all this talkin’ has made me sleepy.
 So how ‘bout you come back in a bit an’ we’ll talk about that story and what it means.
 Hmm?"

 A few of the more fidgety cubs were up on their paws right away, but they all remembered their manners enough to say *‘thank you, Grandfather’* before tearing off to go have fun.
 Shoo, though, paused.
-She’d always had a really really good nose, and Garl smelled…
+She’d always had a really really good nose, and Garl smelled...

 "...Do you need anything, Grandfather?" she asked.
 He jumped a little, like he hadn’t known she was there.
 His eyes looked far through and past her when he turned his head.

-"...Young’n… I got everythin’ I need," he said.
+"...Young’n...
+I got everythin’ I need," he said.
 "Go.
 Play."

 Shoo paused, then decided she’d go get him something from the kitchens anyway.
 It was a nice run across the grass and down the stairs, and the Brothers down there in the kitchens always had little snacks and things to hand out.
 They were so nice to her, too!

 Garl was asleep when she got back.
 He’d put his head down on his paws and shut his eyes, and he didn’t wake up even when she put a whole plate of meeshi biscuits down in front of his nose and gave him a gentle prod.

 Mama Geymi trotted over and scooted her away.
 "Leave him alone, Shoo.
-He’s… he needs…"
+He’s... he needs..."

 She paused, and stared at Grandfather Garl for a long time.
 Then she did something Shoo had never thought she’d ever do *ever.* She dropped to four-paw, sniffed him, and then keened softly.